elidoran/node-stream-search-helper/README.md

 # results will have 'some' in it
 # to get the leftover 'string' part:
 end = search.end()
-# end is an object with a `string` property, which, contains the value 'string' in this example.
+# end is an object with a `string` property, which, contains the value 'string'
 ```

 ## MIT License